-Unlike some cities, Linton isn’t mainly white- or blue-collar occupations dominate the local economy, Linton is neither predominantly one nor the other.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Linton is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Linton is a city of service providers, sales and office workers, and managers.
-There are especially a lot of people living in Linton who work in office and administrative support (11.03%), management occupations (10.84%), and food service (9.03%).
+Overall, Linton is a city of service providers, professionals, and managers.
+There are especially a lot of people living in Linton who work in management occupations (9.12%), sales jobs (8.66%), and healthcare (7.86%).

-The per capita income in Linton in 2010 was $19,101, which is lower middle income relative to Indiana and the nation.
-This equates to an annual income of $76,404 for a family of four.
+The per capita income in Linton in 2018 was $21,264, which is lower middle income relative to Indiana and the nation.
+This equates to an annual income of $85,056 for a family of four.
 However, Linton contains both very wealthy and poor people as well.

 The people who call Linton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Linton residents report their race to be White, followed by Native Hawaiian.
-Important ancestries of people in Linton include Irish, English, Dutch, and Scottish.
+Important ancestries of people in Linton include German, Irish, English, Dutch, and French.

 The most common language spoken in Linton is English.
-Other important languages spoken here include Spanish and Tagalog.
+Other important languages spoken here include Spanish and Italian.